Table of Contents

 Gathering this information will also help you plan the all-important advertising, which will bring customers to your dog business and is crucial to the success of your ambitious venture.
 If you know specific demographics that your marketing needs to reach, you can make your flyers, brochures, and business cards appealing to that select group of individuals.

-Anything online goes the same way – approach certain websites, news media outlets, social media channels and specific people who can either a) become your clientele, or b) become a channel to new clients and promote your business.
+Anything online goes the same way – approach certain websites, news media outlets, social media channels, and specific people who can either a) become your clientele, or b) become a channel to new clients and promote your business.

 Likewise, if you know where your target demographic is located, it will help you plan your own traveling requirements and the best locations to advertise and do your marketing.
-When it comes to advertising, especially in a business like dog walking where your target market is smaller, thinking outside the box could make or break your business.
+When it comes to advertising, especially in a business like a dog walking where your target market is smaller, thinking outside the box could make or break your business.

 For example, if your primary demographic are people who are gone for long hours and may need a dog walker, some interesting places to advertise could be: